ome/devspace/README.md

     Enter your password

+    NOTE:

-NOTE: VM will boot from volume, you no longer have to attach additional volumes.
+    VM will boot from volume, you no longer have to attach additional volumes.
 The size of the volume can be set by `-e vm_size=100`

-    Install the various ansible roles
+Install the various ansible roles and run the playbook:

     (dev) $ cd infrastructure/ansible
     (dev) $ ansible-galaxy install -r requirements.yml
     Run the playbook to create and provision the devpace